Developmental Trauma Disorders: Understanding Symptoms And Treatment

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

-Note: Developmental trauma disorder was proposed to be included in the DSM-5 in 2013 as a condition outlining the unique impacts of childhood trauma.
-However, it was rejected and is not an official diagnosis.
+Note: In 2013, developmental trauma disorder was proposed to be included in the DSM-5 as a condition that refers to the unique impacts of childhood trauma.
+However, it was rejected and is not currently an official diagnosis.
 Despite this, some people may relate to the proposed symptoms, and it may be useful as a tool for understanding trauma.

 Experiencing any trauma can be challenging.
 However, trauma in childhood may have unique impacts due to the developmental milestones children go through.
 A proposed mental illness called developmental trauma disorder (DTD) describes these unique symptoms that people who have experienced childhood trauma might confront.
 Although rejected in its submission to the DSM-5, developmental trauma disorder can have real mental health symptoms and may be connected to post-traumatic stress disorder (PTSD) in adults and children.